Welcome to the gateway to the world

 But the pinnacle was the fresh Fischbrötchen – or fish bread rolls – that we bought from the Marx u.
 Sohn stall.
 The roll was fresh and crunchy and the battered fish with garlic sauce just melted in my mouth.
 It's up there in one of my top food moments and I would go back to Hamburg just to have another one.

-10. Visit the world’s largest model railway at Miniatur Wunderland
+11. Visit the world’s largest model railway at Miniatur Wunderland

-I know what you’re thinking, because I thought the same thing before I visited: ‘A miniature museum is for kids and I am a sophisticated adult who has no interest in such things.’
-But an hour-long visit to one of Hamburg’s most popular and eccentric tourist spots is a must.
-See the tiny trains, cars, planes and people moving through American mountains, German cities, Italian coastlines and Swiss valleys.
-Find out more about Miniatur Wunderland
+I know what you're thinking, because I thought the same thing before I visited: 'A miniature museum is for kids and I am a sophisticated adult who has no interest in such things.'
+But a visit to one of Hamburg's most popular and eccentric tourist spots is an absolute must – even for sceptical grown-ups.

-11. See an eclectic mix of art along the Kunstmeile
+12. See an eclectic mix of art along the Kunstmeile

 The must-see Hamburger Kunsthalle

-This is one of Germany’s most famous and important museums, containing over seven centuries of European art, with a focus on North German art, from medieval to contemporary.
-Even the building itself is a piece of art as you can see from the above photo.
+This is one of Germany's most famous and important museums, containing over seven centuries of European art with a focus on North German art, from medieval to contemporary.
+Even the building itself is a piece of art, as you can see from the above photo.

 While making your way through, keep your eye out for: